ros2/design/articles/qos_deadline_liveliness_lifespan.md

 #### QoS Struct

-Minimal changes will need to be made to the QoS struct that is passed into the creation functions for Topics, Services, and Actions.
-A couple new enum values will be added for the Deadline and Liveliness settings and then a couple integers will be added to specify the time values for these policies.
+In the current version of ROS there is a single QoS struct that is used to specify the QoS policy whenever a Publisher, Subscriber, Service Owner, and Client are created.
+With these new QoS settings the struct diverges for Topic participants and Service participants because Service participants will need to specify the QoS behavior for both the Client and Owner.
+Separating them into using two different struct definitions for Topics versus Services will prevent unused QoS policies that would only apply to one being available in the other.

+The new QoS policy structs will have additional fields that use enums based on the values defined above to specify the desired QoS settings.
+Each enum field instance in the struct will also have an associated number field added to the struct that represents a time value for the policy.

 #### Assert Liveliness Functions

-Two new functions would need to be added that could be used by the application to explicitly assert liveliness.
+New functions will need to be added that can be used by the application to explicitly assert liveliness.
-One function to assert liveliness at the Node level and one to assert it at the Topic level.
+One function to assert liveliness at the Node level, one to assert it at the Topic level, and one to assert it at the Service level.
-While liveliness will also be implicitly assumed just based on sending messages, it will also be able to be explicitly declared by the application.
+While liveliness will also be implicitly assumed just based on sending messages, these functions will be used by the application to explicitly declare resources are alive.
-These functions will need to be implemented in the rmw layer, the rcl layer, and the language specific client libraries.
+These functions will need to be implemented in every layer from the rmw up through the rcl and language specific client libraries, such as rclcpp.

 #### rcl_wait and rmw_wait